NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.7.markdown

 1. Don't check in your `packages` folder

+There are several ways to omit your `packages` folder from source control.
+For more information, see the [Omitting Packages from Source Control](/docs/reference/package-restore#Omitting_Packages_from_Source_Control) section of the [Package Restore](/docs/reference/package-restore) documentation.

-While all users are implicitly opted into automatic package restore, you can easily opt out through the Package Manager settings in Visual Studio.
+While all users are implicitly opted into automatic package restore consent, you can easily opt out through the Package Manager settings in Visual Studio.

 ![Package Manager Settings](Images/NuGet-2.7/package-manager-settings.png)